valentjn/ltex/pages/settings.md

 Use the path to the root directory of ltex-ls (it contains `bin` and `lib` subdirectories).

-Changes require reloading the Visual Studio Code window to take effect.
+Changes require restarting LTeX to take effect.

 <!-- ltex-client-specific-end -->